-In order to provide an incentive for property owners to rent units to CHA voucher holders in “Opportunity Areas,” the Chicago Housing Authority is implementing a program that provides owners an additional lump sum payment equal to the monthly contract rent for every new unit leased to a voucher holder in these designated areas.
-Opportunity Areas are census tracts with a poverty rate of less than 20% and low concentration of subsidized housing.
-Please see our Frequently Asked Questions for more information and our Promotional Flyer.
+In order to provide an incentive for property owners to rent units to CHA voucher holders in “Mobility Areas,” the Chicago Housing Authority is implementing a program that provides owners an additional lump sum payment equal to the monthly contract rent for every new unit leased to a voucher holder in these designated areas.
+Please see our Promotional Flyer and Frequently Asked Questions for more information.

 HCV TAX SAVINGS PROGRAM

-- The property must be located in a census tract with a poverty rate below 12 percent.
+- The property must be located in a census tract with a poverty rate below 12%.

-- At least one unit must be leased to a tenant participating in CHA’s HCV Program as of January 1st of the year for which the Property Owner is applying for the tax savings.
+- At least one unit at the property must be leased to a tenant participating in CHA’s HCV Program as of January 1st of the year for which the property owner is applying for the tax savings.

-- No more than 2 units or 20% of the total units contained within the property, whichever is greater, may be considered qualified units.
+- No more than two units or 20% of the total units at the property, whichever is greater, may be considered qualified units.

-- The eligible unit(s) must be in compliance with Housing Quality Standards as of January 1st of the year for which the Property Owner is applying for the tax savings.
+- The eligible unit(s) must be in compliance with Housing Quality Standards (HQS) as of January 1st of the year for which the property owner is applying for tax savings.